samuelventer/samuelventer.github.io/_pages/home.md

 permalink: /
 ---

-# Hello, I'm Samuel Venter my friends call me Sa5m
+# Hi there, I'm Samuel Venter, my friends call me Sa5m
-# This is a website to showcase my progress from an ICU nurse into IT
+# This is a website to showcase my progress from an ICU nurse to IT

 ICU Nurse transitioning into IT.
 Documenting my projects, labs, and certifications.

 ---

 ## Skills
-# The skills I belive are relevant to IT. - My nursing skills are [Here](https://github.com/samuelventer/Why/)
+# The skills I believe are relevant to IT. - My nursing skills are [Here](https://github.com/samuelventer/Why/)
-- I can diganose problems under pressue and work long hours
+- I can diagnose problems under pressure and work long hours

+- I can look at multiple systems and see a problem in one and how it affects others
 - I am Learning Linux
-- I am learning to use git and Github
+- I am learning to use git and GitHub
-- I used to greate websites and hosting in wordpress
+- I used to create websites and manage hosting them, mainly in WordPress
-- I can code in HTML JS and Delphi 7
+- I can code in HTML, JS and Delphi 7

 ---